Ask Slashdot: Why Are There No Huge Leaps Forward In CPU/GPU Power?

 Proof is GPU's and Phones are still improving at breakneck speed.
 It is only because of an INtel monopoly that on the desktop it has went to a standstill.

 Most People Only Want a Window to the Internet.
-(Score:3)
+(Score:5, Insightful)

 Right about 2008/2009 computer hardware became "good enough" to appeal to people's basic needs which really only centered on having a simple window to the internet.
 Netbooks became available and smartphones started to become good enough to browse the internet on their own.
 Consumers at the end of the day really only want a platform that's able to view into the internet.